 If you need to get in contact with Geico, it is recommending you reach out via the Geico app “as call wait times may be longer than usual.”

-Allstate is also responding to coronavirus with an automatic program, its Shelter-In-Place Payback.
+Allstate responded to coronavirus with an automatic program, its Shelter-In-Place Payback.
 “On average, personal auto insurance customers will receive 15 percent money back based on their monthly premium in April and May.”
+This program was extended through June, though recent updates have not been made.

 We’re encouraging customers to use the Allstate mobile app to start a claim, provide proof of insurance or request 24/7 roadside assistance.